guybedford/js-components/README.md

 ## Implementation Status

-Component serialization is mostly complete, except for:
+### Component Compilation

 * Start functions are not currently supported
 * Nested component binaries are not currently supported
 * The `postReturn` hook is yet to be implemented, and a hard-coded free function reference is still used for now (pending upstream updates).

-The polyfill implementation supports only a portion of the serialization constructs currently, but it is so far enough to run quite detailed examples.

-* All unsupported serialization structures in the polyfill throw clear "TODO" errors that should lead to how the fix should be coded.
-* JS bindings generation only supports some generations.
-Bindings generation can be extended at the "TODO" error points, or the granular API requirements could be upstreamed into wit-bindgen.
+* JS binding wrappers are not currently generated ahead of time, this should ideally be handled via [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) directly, where a non-class-based per-function bindings generation with instrinsic injection would be useful for this, to get something closer to what the [polyfill works with](js/components-polyfill.js#L389).

+### JS Pollyfill

+* Not all serialized structures are supported - "TODO" errors are thrown at the unimplemented points.
+* Only a very limited subset of bindings generation is supported, again with "TODO" errors.
+Per the above this should be moved into the component compilation step upstreaming to use [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen).

-This project is _not_ under active development, although **contributors and maintainers will be welcomed**.
+This project is _not_ under active development, but will be maintained within reason. **Contributors / merging efforts very welcome**.

 ## Usage